dzucconi/google-maps-autopilot/README.md

 # google-maps-autopilot

-A library that randomly selects cities and navigates to them — zooming in, zooming out, then choosing a new random city and repeating.
+A library that randomly selects cities and navigates to them — zooming in, zooming out, then, choosing a new random city: repeats.

 ### Installation